Praddy2009/Smart_aqua/Smart_Aqua_2.0/Unity_Firebase.md

-## Let's setup Firebase Realtime database with Unity.
+## Let's setup Firebase Realtime database with Unity 2019.

 1. Create a new project in Unity and switch it to `Android`.
 2. In `player settings` give `Company Name` and `Product Name`.